zuozhenggh/learning-library/data-management-library/security/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 ### Assumptions

-- This lab assumes that you are already signed in to the Oracle Cloud Infrastructure Console.
+- This lab assumes that you completed the [Provision and Register and Autonomous Database](../provision-register-autonomous-database/provision-register-autonomous-database.md) lab.

 ## **STEP 1**: Sign in to the Oracle Data Safe Console

+- If you are already signed in to the Oracle Data Safe Console, click the **Oracle Data Safe** tab in your browser.

+- If you are not signed in to the Oracle Data Safe Console, do the following:

     - From the navigation menu in the Oracle Cloud Infrastructure Console, select **Data Safe**.
 The **Overview** page for the Oracle Data Safe service is displayed.

     - Click **Service Console**.
 The **Home** tab in the Oracle Data Safe Console is displayed.

 ## **STEP 2**: Provision audit and alert policies on your target database by using the Activity Auditing wizard

-- In the Oracle Data Safe Console, click the **Activity Auditing** tab.
+- In the Oracle Data Safe Console, click the **Home** tab, and then click the **Activity Auditing** tab.
+The first page of the Activity Auditing wizard is displayed.

 - On the **Select Targets for Auditing** page, select the check box for your target database, and then click **Continue**.